arviinmo/macOS-cursor/README.md

-# macOS Cursors Megapack for Windows
+# macOS Cursors pack for Windows

 ## How to use it: